bobllor/TEKLabeler/README.md

 Upon a successful file read, it will display all the data back on the UI in the form of a card box.

-Clicking on one of these boxes or searching the ticket number will generate the label output.
+Clicking on one of these boxes or searching the ticket number will generate the HTML document in the output folder.
 To read more about the usage, [click here](docs/03usage.md).